Knowledge base

 Install a progressive web app (PWA)

-Remove the Infomaniak Calendar application
+Remove the Calendar Infomaniak application

-- Open the previously created application.
+1. Open the previously installed application.

 Has this FAQ been helpful?